Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.5.2">6.5.2. calculations</a>

-Relationships with calculations can be used to indicate provenance where a structure is either an input to or an output of a calculations.
+Relationships with calculations MAY be used to indicate provenance where a structure is either an input to or an output of a calculations.
 In future versions of this API there will be a mechanism to differentiate these two cases thus allowing interested databases to implicitly provide data that allows the full provenance tree of inputs,